Driandis/BossTime/README.md

 ##### 2.1  Generate SSh-key for git
 Open search and enter "cmd" hit enter enter "ssh-keygen -t rsa"
-Under  C:\Users\Username\.ssh should be two new files Your key for github is in id_rsa.pub
+If asked for filename and password just leave it empty and hit enter Under  C:\Users\Username\.ssh should be two new files Your key for github is in id_rsa.pub